 - Hat or cap.
 Agnes loves classic wool hats that protect hair and head before the sun.
 Chris prefers caps.

 - Water shoes.
-Waterproof shoes with excellent traction are essential because rocks are slippery.
+Waterproof shoes with excellent traction are essential items on our Havasu Falls Packing List because rocks are slippery.
 If you want to bath in waterfalls, be sure to take waterproof shoes.
 Stones are wet and slippery.
 You will also need them during the hike.
 To reach Beaver falls you will cross the river three times.
 Water sometimes reaches the knees and thighs.
-Agnes loves closed-toed Keen sandals.
+Agnes loves and use for years closed-toed Keen sandals.
 Chris prefers light Swim Shoes.
-Above all, you’ll want a pair of shoes you can hike through the water.
-Finally, there are also a lot of streams that you cross at the camp every day, so water shoes are essential.
+Above all, you need a pair of shoes to hike through the water.
+There are also a lot of streams that you cross at the camp every day, so water shoes are essential.

-- Hiking boots.
+- Hiking boots or Hiking shoes.
 Yes, you need them.
 Havasu Falls hike is strenuous.
 Above all, you are walking on rocky and sandy terrain.
 You should have a well-protected foot and ankle.
 Most of all, you will hike to Mooney Falls, and Beaver Falls.
 We used hiking boots, and when we crossed the river, we changed them for water boots.
 And it was the best option.
 Waterproof outdoor boots are essential in every travel.
 Our choice is Mammut.
 We hiked in Mammut boots many miles on challenging trails.
-These hiking boots are great for harsh weather conditions.
+We also like and use Keen shoes.
+These hiking boots and shoes are great for harsh weather conditions.
 They are reliable and comfortable.
 They have excellent traction so that you can hike even in mud, rocks, sand, or snow.
-So most important is to have good quality, comfortable hiking boots.
+So, most important is to have good quality, comfortable hiking boots or shoes.

 - Socks.
 Good moisture-wicking socks are must-have during your trip to Havasu Falls.
 Our choice is Merino Wool Hiking Socks, which are incredibly soft and warm and have natural wicking and odor-resistant properties.
 As a result, keep you dry and comfortable while active in chilly weather.